david-fernando/medium-posts-api/README.md

 yarn test
 ```

-## <span id="did_you_like_it">Did you like it?</span>
+## <span id="did_you_like_it">Can you help me?</span>
-If so, please consider financially supporting this API, using the GitHub sponsor.<br> If it is currently not possible to make a donation, no problem, you can also help me contributing with code, or just giving me a star.
+If it's within your reach please consider making a donation through the [Open Collective platform](https://opencollective.com/medium-posts-api)!<br> But if it is currently not possible to make a donation, no problem, you can also help me contributing with code, or just giving me a star.
 Every help is welcome.<br> Thank you very much in advance.

 ## ✍️ <span id="authors">Author</span>